 Individuals who come to the NIH’s Clinical Center for inpatient or outpatient services are not subject to the REAL ID Act of 2005.

-Approved Forms of ID Required to Enter NIH Facilities as of Oct.
-1, 2020:
+Approved forms of ID required to enter NIH facilities as of May 23, 2023:

 - REAL ID Driver’s License or State Identification Card or Enhanced Driver’s License